TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/mqtt/mqtt-clients/hivemq/_index.md

 title: "HiveMQ"
 description: ""
 weight:
+aliases: [/integrations/mqtt-clients/hivemq]
 ---

 [HiveMQ](https://www.hivemq.com/) is an MQTT broker and a client based messaging platform which uses MQTT protocol for fast, reliable and efficient bi-directional data transfer to and from IoT devices.

+<!--more-->

 HiveMQ provides its own client library, but it can be used with any MQTT compliant client library.
 It can be deployed on a private, hybrid or public cloud.
 You can integrate HiveMQ with existing enterprise systems thanks to its open API and a flexible extension framework.

-<!--more-->

 HiveMQ also offers an open source tool called [MQTT CLI](https://github.com/hivemq/mqtt-cli), which provides a command line interface to interact with MQTT brokers.
 This tool can be used in a shell mode, allowing you to use multiple MQTT clients simultaneously.